africanproofs/provider-register/README.md

 ## Deployment

-A TEST contract is deployed on Songbird at the following address {address}.
+A TEST contract is deployed on Coston at the following address {address}.
 There will be a feedback period until {date}.

 ## Meta Info and Links
 The current version number of the specification file is **v0.1.0** and it is compliant with the JSON schema [Draft 2019-09](https://json-schema.org/specification-links.html#2019-09-formerly-known-as-draft-8)